3. Science and Culture territory

 Deputy Head of the Office of the President of the Russian Federation for Public Projects

-• Natalia Lokteva
+• Natalya Lokteva

 Director of the ANO "Institute for the Support of Children's Blogging"

-• Natalya Popova
+• Nataliya Popova

-First Deputy General Director, Innopraktika
+First Deputy CEO, Innopraktika

 E-mail